ceceliacreates/floating-ui/README.md

 Every single combination of state is tested visually via the snapshots to cover as much as possible.

+### Replay
+This fork uses Replay to generate recordings of failed tests.

 ### Website

 `npm -w website run dev` in the root will launch the website at